AOPA will be closing at 2:30 p.m. EDT, August 29th, in observance of the Labor Day Holiday. We will reopen on 8:30 a.m. EDT, Tuesday, September 2nd.

-"Bird strikes aren't usually a big problem for GA pilots, but it's well worth keeping watch for the possibility," said ASF Executive Director Bruce Landsberg.
+"Bird strikes aren't usually a big problem for GA pilots, but it's well worth keeping watch for the possibility," said AOPA Foundation President Bruce Landsberg.
 "Particularly during migration seasons, it's not uncommon to hear ATC warn of bird activity near airports, and wise pilots increase their vigilance."

 Landsberg also suggested that pilots be especially alert in late December for flying reindeer pulling a loaded red sleigh with a jovial, bearded man in a red suit.

-More information on bird strikes is available on the ASF Web site.
-In addition you may view an ASF "Safety Pilot" article by Bruce Landsberg, and a reprint of a June, 1996 review of bird strikes in Flight Training magazine.
+More information on bird strikes is available in the ASI Safety Brief, Bird Strikes, and AOPA's special report on Bird and Wildlife Strikes.
+In addition you may view an ASI "Safety Pilot" article by Bruce Landsberg, and a reprint of a June, 1996 review of bird strikes in Flight Training magazine.

 VOLUNTEER AT AN AOPA FLY-IN NEAR YOU!

 SHARE YOUR PASSION.
 VOLUNTEER AT AN AOPA FLY-IN.
 CLICK TO LEARN MORE >>>